Meisenheimer/COMP5434-Big-Data-Computing/README.md

 the `result` and `result-{method}` folder includes the result output by the code, the `log.txt` record the option, f1 score and time cost and `mem.txt` is the memory cost.
 The results in `result` are submitted to the kaggle, and others are ablation test.

+The `*.ipynb` and `demo1.py` are preliminary experiment, which are not used in the final version, but we still keep it.